 Here are a few examples that will help you maximize your space:

 Decluttering Your Home

 This is the fastest way to free up some extra space!
 You can start by tossing or donating all of the extra things you have never used or will never use.
 There are many organizations (Goodwill, Value Village, and Salvation Army) that would be happy to take those items off of your hands.
 You can also use sites like Kijiji, Craigslist, or Facebook to sell items you no longer use.

 Plastic storage bins make organizing your belongings easy and are great for storing seasonal items that you will need again.
 Packing them in a storage bin and properly labeling them – or placing in different color bins – will make them easy to locate for the future.
 These are easily stackable and can be hidden in the back of your storage room.
 You can also use self-storage facilities if you want to create additional space in your home.

 Sentinel Storage offers storage as small as a typical pantry (5’ wide by 5’ long by 8’ high) to as large as a double car garage (20’ x 30’) and many sizes in between.
-Rentals are monthly, with no long-term obligation.
+Rentals are 4-week increments, with no long-term obligation.
 Our extended hours allow you to access your items seven days a week!

 Maximizing in Style